EFL provide clarity on SAFC's fixtures against Reading and Watford amid police concerns

 In regards to next weekend's fixtures, the Met Police told football.london: "Whether matches go ahead is a matter for the football authorities.
 If fixtures do take place, the Met will work with the relevant partners and ensure that appropriate policing plans are in place."

-Championship club Millwall have released a statement over the weekend that they intend to fulfil this weekend’s home fixtures against QPR and Blackpool.
+Championship club Millwall also released a statement over the weekend stating they intend to fulfil this week’s home fixtures against QPR and Blackpool.

 Read more